 Some of the sayings have a scientific basis.
 For example, “Snowy winter, a plentiful harvest.”
 The snow is supposed to protect the roots of grass, vines, and trees, so that they put forth more vigorous growths the summer following.
 As the snow melts, it slowly releases nitrogen, the most important ingredient for plant growth.
 That’s why it’s called ‘poor man’s fertilizer.’

-According to another belief, snow that melts late in the spring means it will snow earlier in the fall.
+According to another belief, snow that melts late in the spring means an earlier snowfall in the autumn.
 In 1852, Isaac Stearns of Mansfield, Mass., decided to examine that assumption.
 He submitted his analysis to The New England Farmer.
-A few flakes had fallen on Oct.
-15 and New Englanders were commenting that it was earlier than usual.
+A few flakes fell on Oct.
+15 — earlier than usual, commented some New Englanders.
 Stearns submitted the chart below:

 If Candlemas Day be fair and bright,